 At Protexure Insurance Agency we often get the question, “How likely am I to have a claim?”
 This is a tough question to answer.
-While some practice areas are inherently more risky, there is no magic equation that calculates your likelihood of facing a legal malpractice claim.
+While some practice areas are inherently riskier, there is no magic equation that calculates your likelihood of facing a legal malpractice claim.

 When looking back at a decade of claims data, we have identified a common scenario that affects trust and estates attorneys.
-With the help of our claims team at Crum and Forster, we have provided a detailed claim scenario as well as tips on how to avoid this type of claim.
+With the help of our claims team, we have provided a detailed claim scenario as well as tips on how to avoid this type of claim.